For any specific questions, or to get in touch, please use the Contact Form below.

 - Connected Places Catapult (CPC) is leading on project management and dissemination and will lead two technical areas; systems requirements and simulation platform selection, and, verification and validation of the test framework.

-- University of Leeds (UoL) and Latent Logic will provide machine-learning based agents to populate the simulation environment.
+- University of Leeds (UoL) will provide machine-learning based agents to populate the simulation environment.

 - Aimsun will advise on architectural issues relating to the use of this framework in the context of wider micro-traffic simulation.